 Australian Market Maintains Early Losses In Mid-market

-(RTTNews) - The Australian stock market is maintaining its early losses in mid-market trading on Monday, snapping a three-session winning streak, following the broadly negative cues from Wall Street on Friday.
-The benchmark S&P/ASX 200 index is falling below the 9,150.00 level, with weakness in financial and technology stocks partially offset by gains in energy and mining stocks on spiking commodity prices amid the military conflict in the Middle-East.
+(RTTNews) - The Australian stock market is maintaining its early losses in mid-market moves on Friday, extending the losses in the previous two sessions, following the broadly negative cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is falling below the 8,850 level, with weakness financial and mining stocks partially offset by gains in energy and technology stocks.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!